OpenFutbol/chicago-neighborhood-soccer/README.md

 - *Work in progress* - Sponsors

 <h2 align ="center"> ⭐️ People </h2>
 Chicago Neighborhood soccer is maintained by pickup players in the local chicago neighborhood.
-Join the discord to talk to the community and to get involved as contributor, maintainer, or even admin.
+Join the discord to talk to the community and ask to get involved as a player, contributor, maintainer, or even admin.